Integral points and volume of integral-integral affine manifolds: Introduction

 In this paper we provide a more elementary proof of Theorem \ref{main} that relies on rational Ehrhart theory in $\R^n$ \cite{ehrhart, sinai_robins}.
 Here is a sketch of our argument.
 We introduce the \emph{lattice count} function, which associates to each $m \in \N$ the number $L_M(m)$ of points in $M$ whose coordinates are in $m^{-1}\Z$.
-By ``decomposing'' $M$ into rational polytopes contained in charts,\footnote{ We do not give a polyhedral decomposition of $M$.
-Instead, we cover $M$ by overlapping rational polytopes, and we apply an inclusion-exclusion argument. } we conclude that $L_M(m)$ is a quasi-polynomial in $m$.
-By ``decomposing'' $M$ using a smooth partition of unity supported in charts, we conclude that $L_M(m) - \text{vol}(M) m^n = o(1)$ as $m \to \infty$.
-From these two results, we conclude that $L_M(m) = \text{vol}(M) m^n$ on the nose, yielding Theorem \ref{main} when $m=1$.
+For a rational convex polytope $P$ in $\R^n$, the number of points in $P \cap m^{-1}\Z^n$ is quasi-polynomial in $m$ (Definition~\ref{quasi-polynomial}), by rational Ehrhart theory.
+For a compact integral-integral affine manifold $M$, we do not know how to decompose $M$ into rational convex polytopes; however, we can cover $M$ by overlapping rational convex polytopes, and apply an inclusion-exclusion argument, to conclude that $L_M(m)$ is a quasi-polynomial in $m$.
+On the other hand, by ``decomposing'' $M$ using a smooth partition of unity supported in charts, we conclude that $L_M(m) - \text{vol}(M) m^n = o(1)$ as $m \to \infty$.
+From these two results, we conclude that $L_M(m) = \text{vol}(M) m^n$ on the nose, yielding Theorem \ref{main}.

-We note that we do not know if the universal cover of a compact integral-integral affine manifold must be isomorphic to $\R^n$ with its standard integral-integral-affine structure.
-This is a special case of the Markus conjecture \cite{markus} (see the discussion in \cite{goldman_geometric_2022}).